next-multilingual/next-multilingual/docs/coding-guidelines.md

 - Try to avoid acronyms (understanding quickly what a variable represents drastically increase code readability)
 - Keep variable names within a reasonable length - variable names that are too long impacts readability negatively
 - Typescript!
 Yes, Typescript can be more verbose but it helps to speed up development with better integration with IDEs, in terms of autocompletion and error detection.
 - Use Jsdoc!
-Not a lot of code out there uses Jsdoc, but the integration with IDEs can also speed up development speed.
+Not a lot of code out there uses Jsdoc, but the integration with IDEs can also speed up development.
 If you know what is expected for a given a argument or what is returned from a function, you don't need to go read the code!

 ## Git